-Table E - Recommendations by the Board of Examiners (Regulation 20) MRes (i) that the degree be awarded; or (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed within 4 weeks of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised thesis for examination on a subsequent occasion with a further oral examination within 6 months of the date of the original oral examination; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated.
-However, such a candidate who had obtained at least 60 credits at Level 7 shall be referred to the appropriate Board of Examiners for Postgraduate Taught Awards for the consideration of an alternative award.
+Table E - Recomm nendations by the Board of Examiners (Regulation 20) MRes (i) that the degree be awarded; or (ii) that the degree be conditionally awarded subject to minor typographical corrections and/or amendments to content which can be completed within 4 weeks of the date of the oral examination and which do not require a further oral examination; or (iii) that the degree be conditionally awarded subject to major typographical corrections and/or amendments to content which can be completed within 3 months of the date of the oral examination and which do not require a further oral examination; or (iv) that the candidate be permitted to present a revised thesis within 6 months of the date of the original oral examination, and attend a further oral examination if required by the examiners after the corrections have been considered; or (v) that the thesis is satisfactory but a further oral examination is required within 3 months of the date of the original oral examination; or (vi) that the thesis does not satisfy the criteria for a postgraduate research award and the candidature be terminated.
+However such a candidate who had obtained at least 60 credits at Level 7 shall be referred to the appropriate Board of Examiners for Postgraduate Taught Awards for the consideration of an alternative award.

-Table F - De Table F - Decisions of the Postgraduate Research Awards Board (Regulation 20) Award Decision PhD EngD DMA (i) that the degree be awarded; (ii) permit the candidate to present a revised thesis and to present himself/herself for examination again on a subsequent occasion with or without a further oral examination within 12 months; (iii) permit the candidate to present himself/herself for a second oral examination or for a written examination within 3 months; (iv) permit the thesis to be resubmitted for another (lower) award within 3 months; (v) that the degree not be awarded and that the candidature be terminated.
-DProf DBEnv (i) that the degree be awarded; DRealEst DConsMgt (ii) permit the candidate to present a revised thesis and to present himself/herself for examination again on a subsequent occasion with or without a further oral examination within 12 months; DBA (iii) permit the candidate to present himself/herself for a second oral examination or for a written examination within 3 months; (iv) permit the thesis to be resubmitted for another (lower) award within 3 months; (v) that the degree not be awarded and that the candidature be terminated.
-However, such a candidate, having successfully completed the Taught (Modular) Element and having obtained 180 credits at Level 7, shall be referred to the appropriate Board of Examiners for Postgraduate Taught Awards and shall be eligible to be considered for the classification of Merit or Distinction.
-MPhil MSc (i) that the degree be awarded; LLM (ii) permit the candidate to present a revised thesis and to present himself/herself for examination again on a subsequent occasion within 6 months; (iii) permit the candidate to present himself/herself for a second oral examination or for a written examination within 3 months; (iv) that the degree not be awarded and that the candidature be terminated.

-MRes (i) that the degree be awarded; (ii) permit the candidate to present a revised thesis and to present himself/herself for examination again on a subsequent occasion within 6 months; (iii) permit the candidate to present himself/herself for a second oral examination or for a written examination within 3 months; (iv) that the degree not be awarded and that the candidature be terminated.
-However, such a candidate, having successfully obtained at least 60 credits at Level 7, shall be referred to the appropriate Board of Examiners for Postgraduate Taught Awards.
+Award Decision PhD EngD DMA (i) that the degree be awarded; (ii) permit the candidate to present a revised thesis and to present themselves for examination again on a subsequent occasion with or without a further oral examination within 12 months; (iii) permit the candidate to present themselves for a second oral examination or for a written examination within 3 months; (iv) permit the thesis to be resubmitted for another (lower) award within 3 months; (v) that the degree be not awarded and that the candidature be terminated.
+DProf DBEnv DRealEst DConsMgt DBA (i) that the degree be awarded; (ii) permit the candidate to present a revised thesis and to present themselves for examination again on a subsequent occasion with or without a further oral examination within 12 months; (iii) permit the candidate to present themselves for a second oral examination or for a written examination within 3 months; (iv) permit the thesis to be resubmitted for another (lower) award within 3 months; (v) that the degree be not awarded and that the candidature be terminated.
+However such a candidate, having successfully completed the Taught (Modular) Element and having obtained 180 credits at Level 7, shall be referred to the appropriate Board of Examiners for Postgraduate Taught Awards and shall be eligible to be considered for the classification of Merit or Distinction.
+MPhil (i) that the degree be awarded; MSc LLM (ii) permit the candidate to present a revised thesis and to present themselves for examination again on a subsequent occasion within 6 months; (iii) permit the candidate to present themselves for a second oral examination or for a written examination within 3 months; (iv) that the degree be not awarded and that the candidature be terminated.
+MRes (i) that the degree be awarded; (ii) permit the candidate to present a revised thesis and to present themselves for examination again on a subsequent occasion within 6 months; (iii) permit the candidate to present themselves for a second oral examination or for a written examination within 3 months; (iv) that the degree be not awarded and that the candidature be terminated.
+However such a candidate, having successfully obtained at least 60 credits at Level 7, shall be referred to the appropriate Board of Examiners for Postgraduate Taught Awards.